Linkedin Tips & Strategies

 Using LinkedIn for lead generation is about turning a professional networking site into a relationship-building engine.
 It's done by combining a client-focused profile, strategic content, and genuine human engagement, not by spamming inboxes with automated pitches.

-A big part of a successful LinkedIn strategy is content consistency, but keeping that up can be a real headache.
+A big part of a successful LinkedIn strategy is content consistency, but keeping that up can be challenging.
 To help with the planning and scheduling demands of managing an active presence, we built Postbase.
 Our visual content calendar lets you see your entire posting schedule at a glance, making it simple to plan content ahead of time and ensure you’re always showing up for your audience, without feeling overwhelmed.

 Spencer's spent a decade building products at companies like Buffer, UserTesting, and Bump Health.
 He's spent years in the weeds of social media management—scheduling posts, analyzing performance, coordinating teams.
 At Postbase, he's building tools to automate the busywork so you can focus on creating great content.